apptainer/singularity-userdocs/running_services.rst

        nginx

-This downloads the official NGINX Docker container, converts it to a Singularity image, and tells it to run NGINX when you start the instance.
+This downloads the official NGINX Docker container, converts it to a apptainer image, and tells it to run NGINX when you start the instance.
 Since we’re running a web server, we’re going to run the following commands as root.

 .. code-block:: none

-    $ sudo singularity build nginx.sif nginx.def
+    $ sudo apptainer build nginx.sif nginx.def

-    $ sudo singularity instance start --writable-tmpfs nginx.sif web
+    $ sudo apptainer instance start --writable-tmpfs nginx.sif web

 .. note::
     The above ``start`` command requires ``sudo`` because we are running a web server.
 Also, to let the instance write temporary files during execution, you should use ``--writable-tmpfs`` while starting the instance.

-Just like that we’ve downloaded, built, and run an NGINX Singularity image.
+Just like that we’ve downloaded, built, and run an NGINX apptainer image.
 And to confirm that it’s correctly running:

 .. code-block:: none